Skip to main content

 Glossary of Terms

-Passkey - A digital credential used in place of traditional passwords, often part of modern authentication systems like FIDO2, to provide a more secure and easy login experience.
-Passkeys enhance security by using cryptographic techniques, meaning they are resistant to phishing and cannot be reused across different sites, significantly reducing the risk of credential theft.
+Passkey: A digital credential, also known as a hardware passkey when stored on a YubiKey, used in place of traditional passwords as part of modern FIDO2 authentication systems to provide a more secure and streamlined login experience.
+Passkeys enhance security by utilizing public-key cryptography, making them inherently resistant to phishing and ensuring they cannot be reused across different websites, which significantly reduces the risk of credential theft.

 Yubikey FAQs